Embarrassing Failed Prophecies

 So, the Hebrew word used by Jonah hints that perhaps God's intent was to change Nineveh rather than destroy it.
 This is further validated by the fact that a 40-day probationary period was given to Nineveh.
 No such period was given to Sodom.
 If God had wanted to destroy Nineveh, He could easily have destroyed it without warning, as Sodom was destroyed.
 However, His apparent purpose was to lead the city to repentance, which is why Jonah was sent to preach there.
 What other purpose could there be for this 40-day delay?
 Was it so that the Ninevites could be tormented with fear for 40 days about losing their families and homes?
 Were the destroying angels busy elsewhere and could not get over to Nineveh for 40 days?
 Was it so that they could have time to put together one last wild party?
 Was it so they had time to pack up and move to a safer locale?
 No, no, no!
 God provided enough time for the Ninevites to hear and consider Jonah's message and repent and change their ways.
 Obviously the Ninevites themselves understood that there may be some conditions to this prophecy, because they repented in sackcloth and ashes.
 If they understood this as an unconditional prophecy, they no doubt would have fled the city as quickly as possible!
 Therefore, while we may not know Jonah's entire message, it would appear the Ninevites held out great hope that that message was conditional.

 Jonah was well aware that God's prophecies against nations were to be understood as conditional.
-God promised Abraham his descendents would occupy all the land from the Nile to the Euphrates (Gen. 15:18).
+God promised Abraham his descendants would occupy all the land from the Nile to the Euphrates (Gen. 15:18).
 That prophecy, never came to complete fruition for the Hebrews.
 However, Moses, himself a prophet, made it abundantly clear that national prosperity was directly related to the obedience of the people of that nation to God's will (Deut.
 28).
-Therefore, the concept of conitional prophecy in dealing with the Hebrew nation was familiar to Jonah, and it would be logical for him to assume God would apply the same standards to other nations.
+Therefore, the concept of conditional prophecy in dealing with the Hebrew nation was familiar to Jonah, and it would be logical for him to assume God would apply the same standards to other nations.
 The prophet Jeremiah's writings were no doubt familiar to Jonah, and Jeremiah clarified God's dealings with nations:

 If at any time I announce that a nation or kingdom is to be uprooted, torn down and destroyed, and if that nation I warned repents of its evil, then I will relent and not inflict on it the disaster I had planned.
 (Jer.
 18:7,8)